urgeny99/Chess-Game-Analyzer/README.md

 ## How it works

-1. Enter your lichess.org username
+1. Enter your lichess.org username or paste PGN
 2. The app fetches your games directly from the lichess public API
 3. Each game is stepped through move-by-move using [chess.js](https://github.com/jhlywa/chess.js)
 4. [Stockfish](https://stockfishchess.org/) (compiled to WebAssembly) runs entirely in your browser via a Web Worker to evaluate every position